User Manual¶

 LIBXC=FUNCTIONAL1,FUNCTIONAL2 : Where FUNCTIONAL1 and FUNCTIONAL2 are exchange and correlation functionals.
 Note: Spaces near ‘=’ or ‘,’ are not allowed.

-See here for a list of available functionals in the current QUICK version.
+In addition to methods previously noted, a full list of the available and tested functionals can be found here: libxc supported functionals in the current QUICK version.

 If you are using Libxc in your work, please cite following paper: